harvardnlp/MemN2N/README.md

 ```
 th train.lua
 ```
 See `train.lua` (or the paper) for hyperparameters and more training options.
+To train on gpu, use `-cuda`.